V-Rang/testing_for_github_operations/CONTRIBUTING.md

 - List outstanding TODO items in the description.

-- Track the Travis CI [continuous integration](#automated-testing) builds at the end of the PR.
+- Track the Github Actions CI [continuous integration](#automated-testing) builds at the end of the PR.
 These should run clean, so address any errors as soon as possible.

 ### Pull Request Checklist